vbocan/IPFLang/article/IPFLang_CSI_Article_v2.md

 - The selected YIELD expression and its computed value
 - Final fee amount with currency

-This trace enables legal professionals to verify calculations against official schedules and assists in dispute resolution.
+This trace enables practitioners to verify calculations against official schedules and assists in dispute resolution.

-**[INSERT FIGURE 3: Provenance Record Structure]**
+**[INSERT FIGURE 3: figures/figure3_provenance_structure.mmd - Provenance Record Structure]**

 ### 5.2 Counterfactual Analysis